ksu-cs-textbooks/cis300/content/appendix/vs/class-libraries.md

-Suppose, for example, that we have a solution containing the program from the section, "[**StringBuilder**s](/strings/stringbuilders)" (this solution may be obtained by creating Git repository using [this URL](https://classroom.github.com/a/f6GfXQfc)).
+Suppose, for example, that we have a solution containing the program from the section, "[**StringBuilder**s](/strings/stringbuilders)" (this solution may be obtained by creating a Git repository using [this URL](https://classroom.github.com/a/f6GfXQfc)).
 We wish to replace the implementation of **StringBuilder** from the .NET Framework with the class defined in "[Implementation of